PractiTest Test Management Tool Hands-on Review Tutorial:

 4) Speed and Efficiency – On the most basic level Filters means everything is easier to find, so no time is wasted searching and filing, trying to guess where each test might be hiding.
 At the same, it saves time on creating tests.
 Once Fields are in place any team member need only fill out the relevant information, and the test will show up in the filters selected for viewing without any further “filing” action, it happens intrinsically.

-5) Communicate project status and results – Present the relevant information to your project stakeholders and team members, in a pleasant and simple graphic display with Custom Dashboards.
+5) Communicate project status and results – Present the relevant information to your project stakeholders and team members, in a pleasant and simple graphics display with Custom Dashboards.

 (Note: Click on any image for enlarged view)

-Hierarchal Filters is a unique functional feature of PractiTest.
+Hierarchal Filter is a unique functional feature of PractiTest.

 PractiTest is a QA Management solution for professional testers designed to help control the testing and development process.